 The table below is an inclusionary housing policy comparison across San Mateo County.
-As shown, East Palo Alto fits within the typical 15-20% inclusionary requirement range.
+As shown, East Palo Alto's IHO fits within the typical 15-20% inclusionary requirement range for both for-sale and for rent housing developments.

-The inclusionary housing ordinance has provided the City with tools that help meet the City's regional housing needs allocation (RHNA) goal for constructing lower-income units, and affirmatively furthers fair housing by promoting integration of lower-income households with higher-income households.
-However, residential developers have identified the City's inclusionary housing ordinance as a major constraint that impacts the financial feasibility of their projects due to the inclusionary housing level and the affordability levels.
+The IHO has provided the City with tools that help meet the City's regional housing needs allocation (RHNA) goal for constructing lower-income units, and affirmatively furthers fair housing by promoting integration of lower-income households with higher-income households.
+However, residential developers have identified the City's IHO as a major constraint that impacts the financial feasibility of their projects due to the inclusionary housing level and the affordability levels.
+This may be further exacerbated by market conditions outside of the City's control.
+As a result, the IHO allows developers to propose Alternative Compliance Options if developing units on-site is not feasible, and encouragers developers to build the affordable housing units rather than pay the in-lieu fees.